 - Health equity transportation studies

 - Climate change adaptation plans for transportation facilities

 - Transit planning surveys and research

 - Identification of policies, strategies, and programs to preserve transit facilities and optimize transit infrastructure

 - Studies that evaluate accessibility and connectivity of the multimodal transportation network

 - Social service improvement studies

 - Studies that address environmental justice issues in a transportation related context

 Disadvantaged Business Enterprise Reporting (DBE)

-Grant recipients are required to report any Partnership and/or Transit Planning grant-funded contracting opportunities that may involve DBE participation.
+Grant recipients are required to report any federally-funded contracting opportunities that may involve DBE participation.
 For details about DBE requirements, please visit our DBE webpage.